pkivolowitz/CSC3510-S-2024/README.md

 ## Arriving Late

-Once attendance has been taken, anyone arriving after than will be counted as absent.
+Once attendance has been taken, anyone arriving after then will be counted as absent.
 Generally, attendance will end between five and ten minutes after the official start of class.